xuejunzhang2002/xuejunzhang2002.github.io/_pages/about.md

 2. **Mechanistic Understanding of Models:** Analyzing the internal workings of machine learning models to enhance their interpretability and reliability.

-3. **Contextual Learning and Adaptation:** Exploring techniques like in-context learning, one-shot, and few-shot learning to understand and improve model performance across varied tasks.
+3. **Inference Time Learning:** Exploring techniques like in-context learning, one-shot, and few-shot learning to understand and improve model performance across varied tasks.

 # 🔥 News
 - *2024.06:* &nbsp;🎉🎉 Our new work "Multi-Object Hallucination in Vision-Language Models" is accepted by ALVR@ACL 2024 and is now on arxiv!** <br>